Rio Tinto-Glencore merger collapse triggers 8.9% drop in Glencore shares

 The copper concentrates TC implied traders purchase, cif Asia Pacific was assessed at $(102.49) per tonne on January 30, down by $2.60 per tonne from $(99.89) per tonne a week earlier.

-Want to learn more what is happening at the cutting-edge of critical minerals and battery raw materials?
+Want to learn more about what is happening at the cutting-edge of critical minerals and battery raw materials?
 Listen to our Fast Forward podcast series for insight, debate and news from the major players in this market.

 What to read next